What are you looking for?

 Zimbabwe Aloe

 Known for its hardiness and resistance to drought, the Zimbabwe aloe can be found in the country’s rocky and arid landscapes.
-With thick, spiky leaves that can grow up to 6 feet (1.8 meters) in length, this plant is easily recognizable by its bright orange or red flowers.
+This unique plant species has thick, spiky leaves that can grow up to 6 feet (1.8 meters) in length, which is easily recognizable by its bright orange or red flowers.

 Native to Zimbabwe, this distinctive succulent produces sap that is used in traditional medicine to treat burns, wounds, and skin conditions.
 This immense aloe can reach heights of up to 19 feet (5.8 meters).